-CHEM 1101 or CHEM 1105 HLCA 1200 EMMS 1109 BIOL 1105 or BIOL 2205 MATH 1106 or higher Students may also wish to work on the required, core health science course in the AAS in Health Sciences degree program.
+Students may wish to work on the required, core health science courses in the AAS in Health Sciences degree program.

 Note: Students may be able to complete mathematics and English prerequisites the semester prior to their admission into the program.
 Contact the Program Coordinator for information.